HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search: Methodology

 \subsection{Overview of the \ours{} Framework}

 The \ours{} framework is a hierarchical reasoning system that enhances deep search effectiveness through the separation of planning and execution.
-The architecture consists of three tiers: (1) \textbf{Meta Reasoning Planner} that decomposes complex tasks into subtasks through step-by-step reasoning, (2) \textbf{Adaptive Reasoning Coordinator} that assigns subtasks to appropriate expert agents based on task complexity and capabilities, and (3) \textbf{Domain-Specialized Executors} that execute subtasks using specialized reasoning models and external tools.
-Results are integrated back into the planner's reasoning process through the coordinator.
-This hierarchical design decouples strategic planning from execution details, enabling scalable and coherent reasoning for complex information retrieval tasks.
+As shown in Figure~\ref{fig:overview}, the framework consists of three modules: (1) a \textbf{meta reasoning planner} that decomposes complex tasks into subtasks through step-by-step reasoning, (2) an \textbf{adaptive reasoning coordinator} that assigns subtasks to appropriate domain-specialized executors (expert agents) based on task complexity and capabilities, and (3) a \textbf{domain-specialized executors} that execute subtasks using specialized reasoning models and external tools.
+Results obtained by the executors are integrated back into the planner's reasoning process through the coordinator.
+This hierarchical design decouples strategic planning from execution details, enabling scalable and coherent reasoning for complex information seeking tasks.

+In our framework, the meta reasoning planner operates at a high level of abstraction, decomposing the overarching task into high-level subtasks while deliberately omitting low-level implementation details.
+This design prevents the reasoning process from being biased or disrupted by fine-grained subtask specifics, thus enhancing the robustness and generalizability of the generated plans.
+A subtask is defined as a comprehensive, self-contained instruction that includes both the objective and the contextual requirements for accomplishing a specific component of the overall task.
+Unlike simple queries that typically request single pieces of information, subtasks are composite directives that may involve multiple steps of reasoning or tool calling, specify particular solution ideas, and include detailed requirements for information processing and result formatting.